LaurinZubler/sa-documentation/chapters/architecture.typ

   [Hardware Parts],
   [
     For the implementation of the Augmented Reality application, specific hardware parts are essential.
     These parts are listed in _@hardware _.
-This table also serves as a convenient checklist for acquiring all necessary elements before startig a future implementation and estimates the prices for purchasing the parts.
+This table also serves as a convenient checklist for acquiring all necessary elements before starting a future implementation and estimates the prices for purchasing the parts.

     #figure(
       block(